 In Section 5, the word "metering" means any system of components that measures something relevant to electric power - MW, MVAR, kV, AMP (for Geomagnetic Induced Currents), HZ, and MWH values - and is the source of that measurement for PJM.
 This may include devices that are technically considered an actual electrical meter, which satisfy ANSI standards for meters, or furthermore a revenue grade meter which tend to meet the highest accuracy thresholds.
 This may also include devices that are not typically considered an electrical meter, such as protective relays or transducers, which by design and function will often have lower accuracy than an actual meter; this is sometimes referred to as "operational metering".
-The requirements described in Section 5 either apply or do not apply to any given system of devices or components based on the provided criteria and definitions of the data the device or system provides, regardless of what the actual devices or components are.
+The requirements based on the provided criteria and definitions of the data the device or system provides, regardless of what the actual devices or components are.